 Samlesbury Hall is a fabulous half-timbered black and white medieval house built in 1325 as a family home.
 Rich in history the building and grounds are administered by the registered charity, Samlesbury Hall Trust.
 As well as the stunning hall and grounds there’s the Mayflower playground, working animals, Dottie’s Wafflery and lots more.

 There is no charge to enter the hall and grounds when it’s open and guided tours are also free on a Sunday.
-The site is closed every Saturday and occasional on Fridays for private functions.
+The site is closed every Saturday and occasionally on Fridays for private functions.
 Make sure you check the opening times before planning your visit.

 Driving into the grounds we could see the absolutely stunning hall to our left.
 We parked up in a nice shaded area under a tree, with the kids insisting that we explore the playground first.